Search the GHTC website

 What does USAID do for global health R&D?
 What does USAID do for global health R&D?

-The US Agency for International Development (USAID) supports the development, introduction, and scale-up of urgently needed drugs, vaccines, and other technologies to address unmet health needs of people in the world’s poorest places.
-The agency specializes in late-stage clinical research and implementation research and operates Grand Challenges to identify and advance promising health innovations from around the world.
+The US Agency for International Development (USAID) supports the development, introduction, and scale-up of urgently needed drugs, vaccines, diagnostics, and other technologies to address unmet health needs of people in the world’s poorest places.
+The agency specializes in late-stage clinical research and implementation research to advance new solutions, and its investments also help to strengthen research capacity in partner nations.

 Why is USAID’s role in global health R&D important??Why is USAID’s role in global health R&D important?